Arska795/learn-npm/README.md

 ### 4. Extra
 - If you havent done them before, continue implementing these harder requirements
+	- A full week in the `current` year should be represented as a "W" and the number of the week, eg. `startDate=2021-10-18, endDate=2021-10-24 should return "W42"`
 	- Any other time period in the `current` year should return both dates in a "nice" string like so: "20 aug - 31 dec"
 	- Any other time period outside the `current` year should return both dates in a "nice" string like so: "20 aug 2018 - 31 dec 2019"